Red-Spectre/Info/Against Trotskyism.md

+# NOTICE:
+## THIS REPOSITORY IS DEPRECATED AND WILL NOT BE UPDATED.
+WE HAVE MOVED TO A [WEBSITE](https://theredspectre.com/against-trotskyism.html)

 # Against Trotskyism
 ## W.I.P: Very early version!
 Last updated: 17/03/2022
 I decided to release this version despite its incompleteness, as I know it can be useful despite its early stage.